Smoothies Are the New Salad—These Recipes Help You Get Your Veggies In

 What are the worst vegetables for smoothies?

 Not every vegetable is a good fit for a smoothie.
 Hard vegetables like raw sweet potatoes won't break down.
 They may also overheat your blender in the process.
+But feel free to add cooked sweet potatoes to your smoothies (you can use canned or cook them yourself).

 Avoid strong-flavored vegetables like peppery radishes, raw broccoli, asparagus and Brussels sprouts.
 Bitter leafy greens like arugula and collards aren't recommended either (even though their green cousins, spinach and kale, are great choices).